-At National Association for Welfare Research and Statistics Conference, Pennsylvania, 2017
+At the National Association for Welfare Research and Statistics conference, Pittsburgh

-At U.S. Basic Income Guarantee Network Congress at Silberman School of Social Work, New York, 2017
+At North American Basic Income Guarantee Network Congress at Silberman School of Social Work, New York

-For Lilliam Barrios-Paoli, Board of Directors, NYC Health and Hospitals Corporation, 2016
+For Lilliam Barrios-Paoli, Board of Directors NYC Health and Hospitals Corporation

-For Richard Ravitch, Former Lieutenant Governor of New York, 2016
+For Richard Ravitch, Former President of the Metropolitan Transit Authority of New York City

-For Urban Justice Center’s Safety Net Activists, New York City, 2015
+For Urban Justice Center’s Safety Net Activists, New York City

-At the Network for Social Work Management Conference, Boston, 2014
+At the Network for Social Work Management Conference, Boston

-Public speaking and presentations on U.S. social assistance programs; strong writing ability; fluency in spoken and written Spanish; intermediate ability in French; community education on income maintenance programs; experience tutoring ELA with elementary and middle school students; published writer; comic book writing and production; special knowledge of public benefit programs and their current state, SNAP, Temporary Assistance for Needy Families, and income maintenance policy; international and domestic research and advocacy in social investment strategies; advocacy work to restore interrupted public benefits for families
+Public speaking and presentations on U.S. social assistance programs; fluency in spoken and written Spanish; community education on income maintenance program injustices; intermediate ability in French; experience tutoring ELA with elementary and middle school students; published writer; comic book production; special knowledge of safety net and income maintenance policy

 Member, Scandinavia House